frimik/awesome-devops/README.md

 - [nodetaint](https://github.com/wish/nodetaint) - Controller to manage taints for nodes in a k8s cluster.
 - [nidhogg](https://github.com/uswitch/nidhogg) - Kubernetes Node taints based on Daemonset Pods
 - [gangway](https://github.com/heptiolabs/gangway) - An application that can be used to easily enable authentication flows via OIDC for a kubernetes cluster.
+- [kapp](https://get-kapp.io/) - Deploy and view groups of Kubernetes resources as "applications".
+Apply changes safely and predictably, watching resources as they converge.

 ### Development environments